 - Source of syngas for hydrogen to be used in refinery operations and for the production of light refinery products through Fisher-Tropsch synthesis,

 - Increased efficiency of power generation, improved air emissions, and reduced waste stream versus combustion of petcoke or residuals or incineration,

 - No off-site transportation or storage for petcoke or residuals, and

 - Potential to dispose of waste streams including hazardous materials.

 Gasification can provide high purity hydrogen for a variety of uses within the refinery.
 Hydrogen is used in the refinery to remove sulfur, nitrogen, and other impurities from intermediate to finished product streams and in hydrocracking operations for the conversion of heavy distillates and oils into light products, naphtha, kerosene and diesel.
-Hydrocracking and severe hydrotreating require hydrogen which is at least 99 percent pure, while less severe hydrotreating can use 90 percent pure hydrogen and above.
-Refineries typically require hydrogen availability 95 percent of the time.1
+Hydrocracking and severe hydrotreating require hydrogen which is at least 99% pure, while less severe hydrotreating can use 90% pure hydrogen and above.
+Refineries typically require hydrogen availability 95% of the time.1

 Electric power and high pressure steam can be generated by the gasification of petcoke and residuals to drive mostly small and intermittent loads such as compressors, blowers, and pumps.
 Steam can also be used for process heating, steam tracing, partial pressure reduction in fractionation systems, and stripping low-boiling components to stabilize process streams.